Morgan Stanley uses client cash to chase private equity profits

 Merchant banking and real estate investing - Morgan Stanley's formal name for the business that includes private equity funds - accounts for about 10 percent of the $396 billion in assets under management in Morgan Stanley's investment-management business.

-Most of those funds were raised before the financial crisis, and before Morgan Stanley had acquired the Smith Barney business from Citigroup Inc (C.N), making it the world's largest wealth management platform by brokerage force.
+Most of those funds were raised before the financial crisis, and before Morgan Stanley had acquired the Smith Barney business from Citigroup Inc, making it the world's largest wealth management platform by brokerage force.

 Individual investor money has historically accounted for between 8 percent and 30 percent of funds Morgan Stanley has raised, according to a person familiar with the matter.
 The portion could go higher, but it is unlikely that a private equity fund will have more than half of its dollars coming from individuals, this person said.